Sami Blood: Plot

 Elle-Marja enrolls in school under the name Christina Lajler.
 Just as she is beginning to make new friends, she is billed for two semesters of schooling amounting to 200 Swedish krona.
 Elle-Marja goes back to Niklas' family home in order to borrow the money from him, only to find that Niklas is celebrating his birthday with a party.
 She is invited to join the party, where a group of university students begin chatting with her, revealing that they know she is Sami by way of Niklas' parents.
 They force her to joik for the party-goers.
 Humiliated, Elle-Marja leaves the party but is approached by Niklas, and she asks him for money.
-He rebuffs her and is called back into the house by his mother.
+He grows tired of her lies, rebuffs her and is called back into the house by his mother.

 Unable to pay for school, Elle-Marja is forced to take the train home.
 Elle-Marja returns to her family but is hostile to them for being Sami.
 She desires to sell her share of her reindeer in order to pay for her schooling, but her mother rejects this request and tells her daughter to leave.
 The next morning, Elle-Marja's mother wordlessly gives her daughter the money to continue her schooling in the form of a silver belt that once belonged to Elle-Marja's father.

-The film returns to the present day, with Christina uttering an apology to her dead sister, Njenna, in South Sami.
+In 2017, Christina utters an apology to her dead sister, Njenna, in South Sami.